NoahKirsch20/FinalProject/Comedy.md

 # Comedies
-I enjoy watching comedies because they help me relax and get a good laugh in.
+I enjoy watching comedies because they help me relax.
+They also help me get in a good laugh and helps me better a day.
 # My Favorite Comedy
 - [The Big Bang Theory](https://en.wikipedia.org/wiki/The_Big_Bang_Theory)